-Unless you’re self-employed or a freelancer, these taxes come straight out of your paycheck, so most of the time you don’t even notice what you’re missing because it doesn’t even make it to your bank account.
+Unless you’re self-employed or a freelancer, these taxes come straight out of your paycheck.
+That’s a pretty painless way to pay taxes, because it happens automatically.
+The money never makes it to your bank account.
 What you get on pay day is only your after-tax income.

-But if you have a 401(k), that money is taken out of your paycheck before taxes.
+If you have a traditional IRA or 401(k), any money you put into it is taken out of your paycheck before taxes.
 That’s right: you don’t pay income taxes on the money you put in your retirement fund.
 Tax-free income!
 That you get to keep!
 It’s like you’re getting away with tax fraud, but not!

-Leave your 401(k) lying dormant and empty on the other hand, and the money that you could have filled it with gets taxed just like the rest of your income.
+If you leave your 401(k) lying dormant and empty, your paycheck will be a bit bigger, but so will your tax bill.
+The money you didn’t put in gets taxed just like the rest of your income.
 And unless you’re this guy, you don’t want to pay more taxes.

 2. You gain access to FREE MONEY in the form of employer matches